geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 In this task, you will run the Azure AD Connect setup wizard to enable synchronization between Adatum’s on-premises Active Directory and Azure Active Directory.
 Once the configuration is complete, the synchronization process will automatically start.

-‎This task resumes from the prior task, where on LON-DC1, you logged into Office 365 as **Holly@XXYYZZa.xxxCustomDomainxxx.xx** and you opened the Office 365 home page.
+‎This task resumes from the prior task, where on LON-DC1, you were logged in as the **Administrator** and you were logged into Office 365 as **Holly@XXYYZZa.xxxCustomDomainxxx.xx** (not Holly@M365xZZZZZZ.onmicrosoft.com).

 1. In **Internet Explorer**, in the **Microsoft Office Home** page, select **Admin**.